-My work is humanistic, integrative, grounded in psychosynthesis and systemic thinking.
-I work with the mind, body and emotion, staying close to how experience appears within the therapeutic relationship and in the wider context of a person’s life.
+My work is compassionate, and in-depth.
+I work relationally rather than just passively listening.
+I also work creatively, using imagery, and the connections between our mind, body and emotions.
+I also staying close to how experience appears within the therapeutic relationship and in the wider context of a person’s life.

-I am integrative and psychosynthesis psychotherapist and supervisor with over twenty five years of clinical practice, much of it developed while living and working in Geneva.
-During this time I worked extensively with expats, individuals and couples connected to international organisations and NGOs.
-The work frequently involved systemic and relational dynamics, as well as the impact of trauma and sustained responsibility on identity and relationships, particularly within cross-cultural settings.
+I am integrative psychotherapist and supervisor, specialised in working with trauma, relationships, couples and psychosexual issues.
+I have over 30 years of experience, and individuals and couples and often look into deeper systemic and relational dynamics, and the impact of trauma on our self-connection and identity.
+I am used to working internationally, and within cross-cultural settings having spent over 20 years working with the international expat Un community in Geneva.
 Born in London, I have Indian, French, and Polish heritage and have lived across several countries.
 This continues to inform my interest in belonging, difference, and how experience is carried over time.

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.